Nike not renewing franchise agreements in Russia - newspaper | Headlines

 Nike not renewing franchise agreements in Russia - newspaper

-IRG said it could not comment on its relationship with Nike due to contractual issues.
-"As you can see from our shops, deliveries have stopped and goods are in short supply," an IRG spokesperson said.
-"In the current realities, we can not continue to support the operation of mono-branded Nike stores and will be forced to close them."
+Russians at Nike's flagship central Moscow store had mixed reactions.
+Pavel, a Moscow resident, predicted the return of "shuttle traders", people who would sell goods brought from abroad during the latter days of the Soviet Union and its aftermath.

-Up And Run operates 37 stores across Russia, from St Petersburg to Novosibirsk, and its website listed 28 of them as still open.
-Reuters has visited three Nike stores this month, including its flagship central Moscow store, which has been operating as usual.
+"I don't think there will be import substitution," said another Muscovite, Andrei.
+"We don't have opportunities for this in our country.
+I think there will be a shortage, like in the 80s or the start of the 90s."
+Meanwhile Alexander, another resident, said Nike's exit was not important as plenty of brands remained.

-Vedomosti cited data from Rospatent, Russia's patent office, as saying that the franchise agreement with Up And Run, as well as other franchisees A3 Sport and Yar, expire on May 26.
-Reuters could not immediately verify that data.
+Vedomosti cited data from Rospatent, Russia's patent office, as saying that franchise agreements with Up And Run and two other franchisees expire on May 26.
+Reuters could not immediately verify that information.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)